Letter Formation Tips

 If your child has not yet mastered drawing shapes and patterns, then work on these first before attempting numbers and letters.

-Tracing and drawing shapes and patterns will help your child master the diagonals and curves necessary for letter formations.
+Tracing and drawing shapes and patterns will help your child master the diagonals and curves necessary for correct letter formations.

 The order of mastery is to first trace the letters, then to copy them, then to write them with a starting point cue, then to write them completely independently without cues.

 If your child can not yet copy a letter with the correct formation, then write the letter yourself and have your child trace it.
-You may even find it helpful to guide your child’s hand as they trace the letter as in the picture alongside).

 3) Use Correct Formations The First Time Your Child Writes Their Name!

-Start teaching correct formations with the letters of your child’s name.
+So use the opportunity to start teaching correct formations with the letters of your child’s name.
 So often, preschoolers learn to write their name by copying it any old how – and poor letter formation habits become deeply entrenched.

 Help your preschooler master the letters of their own name correctly, and you will have laid a good foundation for learning the other letters.